Lsuantah/Amazon_Vine_Analysis/README.md

 ## Summary:

-There appear to be huge disparity in the review count between vine members and non-vine members which correlate to the 5-star review percentage.
+There appear to be huge disparity in the review count between vine members and non-vine members which correlate to the 5-star review percentages between the categories.
 This led us to believe that there is a positivity bias in the Vine program.